Anger Management Techniques

 Tips for writing an unsent letter:

-• If you don’t want to destroy the letter, make sure you store it securely.
+• If you don’t want to destroy the letter, you might need to store it securely.

 Drawing can also be used to express anger (and other emotions).
 You don’t have to be a great artist to use creative techniques.
 The idea is that it’s a medium in which you can express and release difficult feelings.